Written by Lindsey Gallas published 2 years ago

 In this part of the lesson, the teacher uses the whole experience of the activity and the formalization in the debrief to summarize the learning from the lesson.
 These ideas should be directly linked to the learning targets.

 Now that students have arrived at some new learning, they need to be able to apply it in new contexts.
 Most often we have students complete these questions in pairs and sometimes we use it as an exit ticket.
 If we have time, we have students write solutions on the whiteboard.

 We typically give students around 5-10 homework problems for each lesson.
 We choose problems that are closely aligned with the learning targets of the lesson.
 It is our belief that “less is more” here.
 We would rather students spend their homework time thinking deeply about just a few problems, rather than surface level thinking on many problems.
-For more on how we assign and choose problems, check this out.
+Check out our homework, quizzes, and tests in the Math Medic Assessment Platform.